forta-network/forta-bot-workshop/activity-1-large-token-transfers/README.md

-# Exercise 1: Large USDC Transfer Detection Bot
+# Exercise 1: Build a Bot that Detects Large USDC Transfers

 In this activity, we'll create a bot that detects large USDC transfers.
 The bot will filter events for transactions involving USDC, then will alert when the value exceeds 10,000 USDC.